 - a) Among the various hazardous goods imported or exported, explosives have to be considered separately in view of the severity of hazard, safety procedure and skill etc. required in their handling and storage. - b) The safe distances between buildings and hazardous cargoes other than explosives varies from 3 meters to 30 meters, in various rules and practices, in other ports outside the country.
 In order to have uniformity, the distance of 30 meters is prescribed to be maintained between hazardous cargo (other than explosives) and administrative buildings.
 However, the distance of 200 meter as mentioned in CBEC Circular No.4/2011 would be observed between the hazardous cargo (explosive in nature) and the administrative buildings.
-The distance to be maintained between hazardous cargo and general cargo would be as prescribed in IMDG (International Maritime Dangerous Goods) Code for storage in port areas. - c) The safe distance for storing hazardous goods including explosives on land i.e Container Depot, CCSP area, Customs notified area etc. (other than port area) for which specific rules exists shall be guided by said rules i.e Gas Cylinder Rules, 2004; the Explosive Rules, 2008; Petroleum Rules, 2002; Static and Mobile Pressure Rules, 1981 etc., as applicable. - d) In case of anomaly, between port rules and respective specific rules governing storage of a particular hazardous good, the provision of specific rules shall over ride the port rules.

-6. The guidelines contained in Annexure-A of CBEC circular No.4/2011 dated 10.1.2011 stands modified to the above extent, vide Board circular No.40/2016-Cus dated 26.08.2016.

-7. Difficulties faced, if any, may be brought to the notice of Additional/Joint Commissioner, CFS Management cell, JNCH.
+The distance to be maintained between hazardous cargo and general cargo would be as prescribed in IMDG (International Maritime Dangerous Goods) Code for storage in port areas. - c) The safe distance for storing hazardous goods including explosives on land i.e Container Depot, CCSP area, Customs notified area etc. (other than port area) for which specific rules exists shall be guided by said rules i.e Gas Cylinder Rules, 2004; the Explosive Rules, 2008; Petroleum Rules, 2002; Static and Mobile Pressure Rules, 1981 etc., as applicable. - d) In case of anomaly, between port rules and respective specific rules governing storage of a particular hazardous good, the provision of specific rules shall over ride the port rules. - 6.
+The guidelines contained in Annexure-A of CBEC circular No.4/2011 dated 10.1.2011 shall stand modified to the above extent. - 7.
+The above instructions are brought to the notice of all the Officers, concerned staff and field formations for information, guidance and strict compliance. - 8.
+Difficulties faced, if any, in implementation of the Standing Order may be brought to the notice of Deputy/Assistant Commissioner, CFS Management cell, JNCH.

-Commissioner of Customs NS (IV), JNCH
+Sd/-(SUBHASH AGRAWAL) Commissioner of Customs NS (IV), JNCH